AdobeDocs/target-developers/src/pages/before-administer/recs-api/fetch-recs-server-side-delivery-api.md

 ---
 # Fetching Recommendations with the Delivery API

 The Adobe Target and Adobe Target Recommendations APIs can be used to deliver responses to web pages, but can also be used in non-HTML based experiences including apps, screens, consoles, emails, kiosks and other display devices.
-In other words, when Target libraries and JavaScript cannot be used, the [Target Delivery API](/src/pages/implement/delivery-api/index.md) still allows us to access the full range of Target functionality to deliver personalized experiences.
+In other words, when Target libraries and JavaScript cannot be used, the [Target Delivery API](/src/pages/implement/delivery-api/index.md) still enables access to the full range of Target functionality, to deliver personalized experiences.

 <InlineAlert variant="info" slots="text"/>